The Internet of Things: Implications for agriculture

 Almost any device or product with electronic on-off controls can now be equipped to connect to the Internet.
 The most obvious benefit is that a user can control the operation of the product online.
 The smartphone is often the most convenient way to do this and the phone becomes a remote control.
 But the implications go much further.

 IoT enables so-called “smart” device networks.
 For example, a smart house may have Internet-connected door locks, smoke and CO2 detectors, furnace and air conditioning thermostat, security cameras, TV and more.
 The smart part refers to how these devices can network to function together or independently.
-It may soon be possible to set your GPS-enabled smartphone to activate the furnace or air conditioning when you are within 15 kilometres of home.
-The appropriate lights would turn on when you are within one kilometre, and the coffee machine could commence brewing the moment the garage door opener kicks on.
+It may soon be possible to set your GPS-enabled smartphone to activate the furnace or air conditioning when you are within 15 km of home.
+The appropriate lights would turn on when you are within one km, and the coffee machine could commence brewing the moment the garage door opener kicks on.

 IoT on the farm